Structure-Based or Structural Testing or Whitebox Testing Techniques

 Statement Coverage

-Statement coverage is a white box testing technique where all the statements of the source code executed at least once.
-To Calculate the statement coverage, we have to find out the shortest number of paths which are cover all the nodes.
+Statement coverage is a white box testing technique where all the statements of the source code are executed at least once.
+To Calculate the statement coverage, we have to find the shortest number of paths that cover all the nodes.

-It is a good measure for testing each statement, but its not a good technique for testing the control flow.
-For testing the code coverage Cantata++ is one of the most popular tools.
+It is a good measure for testing each statement but not a good technique for testing the control flow.
+Cantata++ is one of the most popular tools for testing code coverage.

-From the above flow chart in case of “Yes,” while traversing through each statement of code and the traversing path (A1-B2-C4-5-D6-E8), all the nodes are covered.
-So by traveling through only one way, all the nodes (A, B, C, D, and E) are covered.
+From the above flow chart, in the case of “Yes,” all the nodes are covered while traversing through each statement of code and the traversing path (A1-B2-C4-5-D6-E8).
+So, all the nodes (A, B, C, D, and E) are covered by traveling through only one way.

 Statement coverage (SC) =1